 - Vegetable Oil (for Frying)

-Create two bowls: one with the beaten eggs and one with the breadcrumbs.
+* Create three bowls: one with flour (add a little salt/pepper), one with the beaten eggs (add a little salt/pepper, and one with the breadcrumbs.

 (If your pork is browning too fast but isn't cooked all the way through, you can put the partially cooked pork in the oven at 350 degrees for 10-15 minutes to finish the cooking)